-Amen, with its black and white accents, does not adhere to the image that one has of Spain’s capital: the Almudena’s collage of styles, the late Baroque of the Royal Palace, the Rococo pomp of the halls around the Museum of Romanticism.
-Amen’s layout is inspired by the cities in which Rocío lived as her father moved around for work: Moscow, Bern, Frankfurt, Bordeaux, and Algiers. «There is very little of Spain in the store» she admits, walking around the rooms. «Amen’s design receives more attention by foreigners than by locals.
+«There is very little of Spain in the store» she admits, walking around the rooms. «Amen’s design receives more attention by foreigners than by locals.
 Sometimes they ask me where they can find other stores like this in Madrid.
-There aren’t – unlike in Moscow, London, and Paris.
+There aren’t, unlike in Moscow, London, and Paris.
 That’s one of the reasons why I had to create everything from scratch».
-Spain is represented in the chandeliers with glass and crystal pendants, which Rocío inherited from her grandmother.
+Spain characterizes the chandeliers with glass and crystal pendants, which Rocío inherited from her grandmother.
 These are not for sale, though many ask.

-On the walls, plastered portions alternate with exposed cement or brick, on which ink stains can still be spotted, leftovers from the building’s prior function as printing house.
-The height of the windows and of the ceiling, with exposed cement and rebar, allows the store to be washed in sunlight. «Looking in from the outside, people mistake Amen for a contemporary art gallery, and the items on sale for installations» explains Rocío. «When they realize it’s a store, they assume that the prices are over the roof, because they associate the largeness of a store with high end offerings.
+On the walls, plastered portions alternate with exposed cement or brick.
+On these ink stains can still be spotted, leftovers from the building’s prior function as printing house.
+The height of the windows and of the ceiling, with exposed cement and rebar, allows the store to be washed in sunlight. «Looking in from the outside, people mistake Amen for a contemporary art gallery, and the items on sale for installations» explains Rocío. «When they realize it’s a store, they assume that the prices are over the roof.
+Because they associate the largeness of a store with high end offerings.
 I want to overturn this concept, using the aesthetic standards of stores to sell products that everyone can afford.
 If boutiques serve champagne, we serve beer».